unifyai/unify/README.md

 When querying LLMs, you often want to keep many aspects of your prompt fixed, and only change a small subset of the prompt on each subsequent call.

-For example, you might want to fix the temperate, the system prompt, and the tools available, whilst passing different user messages coming from a downstream application.
+For example, you might want to fix the temperature, the system prompt, and the tools available, whilst passing different user messages coming from a downstream application.
 All of the clients in unify make this very simple via default arguments, which can be specified in the constructor,